Kochkor

 The observed healing effect of salt mines led to a rapid increase in the popularity of this method in Europe and subsequently in the former USSR.
 Today, natural salt caves are actively used for health-improving and therapeutic sessions of speleotherapy and Chon Tuz is such a place in Kyrgyzstan, located in the southwest part of Kochkor.
 Situated at an altitude of 2100 meters above sea level, speleological sanatorium has the shape of a horizontal gallery in the thickness of the Kek-Too mountain, 500 m long, 5 m wide, and only 3 m high.

-Chon Tuz is means big Salt, this is the name of both the nearest ail and the deposit.
+Chon Tuz is means big Salt, this is the name of both the nearest village and the deposit.
 It is known that salt is capable of healing a number of diseases, including allergies, neuroses, and bronchial asthma.
 Since Soviet times, it has become a center for treatment and operating since 1980 with 120 seats.
-The underground station occupies one of the parts of the Chon-Tuz mine.
+The underground station occupies one of the parts of the Chon-Tuz mine with recreational areas to make the time spent inside faster.
+It is also cold inside, only few degrees above freezing so make sure to bring your coat with you when entering.

 Destinations and sights near Kochkor